anandanraju/India_2023_Weather_Predictive_Analysis_Project/README.md

 ## Precipitation :

 Precipitation is water that falls back to the surface of the earth upon condensing in the atmosphere.
 In other words, any form of water which falls, whether it is in liquid or frozen form, falls as precipitation only.
 Now that we are clear on what is precipitation, let us move on to the different types.
-You can consider heavy or light rain as precipitation and even snow, drizzle and hail.
+You can consider heavy or light rain as precipitation and even snow, drizzle, and hail.

 Types of Precipitation :

-Precipitation plays a major part in the water cycle as it is the one which brings in the deposit of freshwater on the planet.
+Precipitation plays a major part in the water cycle as it is the one that brings in the deposit of freshwater on the planet.
 It can be divided into three categories depending upon the form such as:

 - Liquid water
 - Ice